 Trims and Tassels

-Designs on fabric can also be created by through paint.
-The yellow couch in the first photo below was painted by Kellie using Velvet Finishes Bold.
+The yellow couch in the first photo below was painted by SmithHönig co-founder and interior designer Kellie Smith, using Velvet Finishes Bold.
 She used one and a half 32 oz containers on this huge mid-century sofa.
 The fabric has dried to a soft velvety finish.
 The fabric on a chair, on the other side, is given patterns by using the specially formulated Velvet Finishes paint over a stencil.